fgheysels/iotedge-opcua-publisher/readme.md

 - `--mm=Samples`

 ### Setup a Timeseries Insights database

+This step is already performed by deploying the opcua_poc_resources ARM template.

 - Define a consumer-group on the IoT Hub or EventHub that receives the messages published by IoT Edge
 - Add a Timeseries Insights resource in Azure